jacobfelknor/csci3308-meetinglog/README.md

 Another idea was discussed about alternative ideas, including a Twitter/other social media stats application to do analytics on a person's account.

+# Tuesday, Oct 8
+The group discussed the usage of the application further and built the Trello up with prioritization of features and tasks.
+The group discussed approaches on designing and developing each of the features, and we believe it is in our best interest to work as a group through the list rather than independently take tasks for individuals.
+Otherwise, we are not certain that each of the features would work congruously.